jkfaris94/jkfaris94/README.md

 Email: jkfaris@gmail.com

 # How to Use
-Visit the live website at jkfaris94.github.io.
+Visit the live website at ChampLife.fit

-# Contributing
-This is a personal portfolio page for client.
-Contributions are not currently being accepted.